sohagrana921/toy-world-client/README.md

-- Project Name :- Toy World
+- Project Name:- Toy World
 - About This Project:-

-* Its a Toy Shop based website.
-Its mainly contains Cars type toy.
+* It's a Toy Shop-based e-commerce website.
+It mainly contains Cars type toys.
-* A user can login with email and password or using google account.
+* A user can log in with email and password or using a Google account.
-* Many types of cars toy details contain i this website
+* Many types of cars and toy details contain this website
-* This Project Using Vite React App
+* This Project Uses Vite React App
-* As a css Components this project use Tailwind CSS and Daisyui
+* As a CSS Components this project uses Tailwind CSS and Daisyui
-* All Data Call from MongoDb backend api
+* All Data Call from MongoDB backend API
-* For Authentication its use Firebase Auth system
+* For Authentication it uses the Firebase Auth system
 * Login and Registration Form use React Hook Form

 Live site Link - https://toys-world-e048d.web.app/

+After login, a user can add a toy with details.
+After Successfully added its shows my toys navbar dashboard.
+Then When he/she clicks my toys dashboard, shows all added toys.
+Then he/she can update a toy's information and can delete a toy.